bitcanon/mactool/README.md

 3. **Download and Extract the Executable**:

    When you click on the release version to download, you will typically receive a compressed archive file (e.g., a `.zip` or `.tgz` file) that contains the MAC Tool executable.
 Download this compressed archive and extract the executable from it using your preferred archive utility.

-   * If you are using Windows, you will receive a `.zip` file.
-Just double-click the file and extract the executable.
-   * If you are using Linux, you will receive a `.tgz` file.
-Extract the executable with `tar xvf mactool-linux-<arch>-1.x.x.tgz`.

 4. **Place the Executable in Your PATH**: